vertica/vertica-containers/UDx-container/README.md

 In addition to the `vsdk-make` and `vsdk-g++` tools, there is a `vsdk-vertica` command that creates a scratch Vertica server so you can test your UDx.

 The UDx container itself is not writable, so it creates and mounts a Docker volume called `verticasdk-data`.
 It also mounts the current working directory and your home directory in the container using the same names those directories have on the host machine.
-In addition, `vsdk-vertica` understands the `VSDK_MOUNT` and `VSDK_ENV` environment variables described in [environment variables](#environment-variables).
+In addition, `vsdk-vertica` understands the `VSDK_MOUNT` and `VSDK_ENV` [environment variables](#environment-variables).

 ## Fetching the test Vertica server startup log